-Administrative Course Drop: The College will administratively drop students from individual courses at the end of the second week of a semester if they have not attended or participated in that course during the census period (the first 14 days of the course).
+Administrative Course Drop: The College will administratively drop students from individual courses at the end of the second week of a fall/spring course, or the first week of a summer course, if they have not attended or participated in that course during the census period.
 Courses that are administratively dropped for non-attendance or non-participation will receive no grade and will not appear on the transcript.
 Students are not allowed to drop or add courses during the census period week following drop/add.
 Student-initiated course withdrawals are permitted and are addressed below.
 All course administrative drops will be reported to the Financial Aid Office and Business Office to determine the impact on the student's charges and aid package for the semester.
 If the student's enrollment status drops below full-time as of the census date, a student's charges and aid package may be adjusted if the student was initially charged and awarded aid for full-time enrollment for the semester.